Fluid limit of a distributed ledger model with random delay: Introduction

-Due to the wide use of distributed ledger technologies, rigorously establishing mathematical properties related to their security and stability are of increasing interest.
-In this paper, we will focus on a distributed ledger technology called IOTA or the Tangle where each vertices will select two parents randomly within the tips with equal probability.
-As previously mentioned, a block become increasingly reliable as it gets attached by more and more future blocks.
-One critical topic about the security of distributed ledger is the time before an accepted block becomes attached by a future block, which is affected by the number of tips.
-In \cite{Ck21}, one of us has been introduced a fluid limit to approximate the dynamic of the number of tips under the assumption that the POW duration is fixed.
-The paper also establishes the result about stationary value for the number of tips and its convergence rate.
-Another application of the fluid limit introduced in \cite{Ck21} is to study the behaviour of vertices that have conflicting information \cite{CK18}.
+In this paper, we focus on the IOTA system, where each vertex selects two parents randomly from the tips with equal probability.
+As previously mentioned, a vertex becomes verified when it is attached by a future vertex.
+A critical aspect of the security of distributed ledgers is the time it takes for an accepted vertex to be attached by others, which is influenced by the number of tips.
+A fluid limit approximation for the dynamics of the number of tips, assuming a fixed POW duration, was introduced in \cite{Ck21}.
+This approximation provides key insights into the stationary number of tips and its convergence rate, which is critical for understanding the verification speed in the ledger.
+Other applications of the fluid limit introduced in \cite{Ck21} include the study of the behavior of vertices with conflicting information \cite{CK18} and the modification of the IOTA attachment mechanism \cite{Fer19}.

 As an extension of \cite{Ck21}, this paper focuses on analyzing the fluid limit under the assumption that the POW duration is multinoulli distributed.
-When fixed duration of POW is assumed, the time when a tip become attached by a future block is determined once it has been selected as parent.
-However, if we assume a random POW duration, it becomes uncertain when a tip will no longer be considered a tip until one of the POWs associated with the vertices that selected this tip as a parent completes.
-Because of this reason, varies challenges arise when trying to analyze the dynamic of the tangle with random POW duration.
-In this paper, we introduce a new model to describe the dynamic of the number of tips by allowing that multiple vertices can arrive simultaneously.
-We also introduce a fluid limit of this model and prove that the fluid limit is a good approximation of the number of tips as a random process.
-In Section \ref{k_mainresult}, we will also introduce some application of the fluid limit.
+When assuming a fixed duration of POW, the time when a tip ceases to be a tip is determined by the first time this tip gets selected as a parent.
+However, when POW duration is random, it becomes uncertain when a tip will cease to be a tip until it is actually attached by others.
+Therefore, various challenges arise when trying to analyze the dynamics of IOTA with random POW duration.
+In this paper, we introduce a new model to describe the dynamics by allowing that multiple vertices can arrive simultaneously.
+A new expression of the fluid limit arises because of this approach and the consideration of random duration of POW, which is proved to be a good approximation for the random dynamics of the model.
+In addition to the number of tips, which was analyzed in \cite{Ck21}, we also further distinguish the tips into different types according to their expected duration before they cease to be a tip.
+Such consideration of additional variables not only enables us to prove that the fluid limit is a good estimation of the random model but also provides insight into the proportion of tips that are at different levels of risk from a security aspect.